matatk/landmarks/README.md

 1. Both `<header>` (`banner`) and `<footer>` (`contentinfo`) elements are not considered landmarks unless they are the page-wide header/footer elements.
 (As per the [HTML element role mappings](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings).)

 2.  [`form`](https://www.w3.org/TR/wai-aria-1.1/#form) and [`region`](https://www.w3.org/TR/wai-aria-1.1/#region) landmarks are intended to be labelled.
-Ideally, this should be done with a visual label and an `aria-labelledby` attribute (so all users can percieve the label).
+Ideally, this should be done with a visual label and an `aria-labelledby` attribute (so all users can perceive the label).
 However, if a label is only provided by the (non-visual) `aria-label` attribute, this extension will recognise it.

-There is ambiguity in the WAI-ARIA spec as to whether they might still be counted as landmarks even if they are unlabelled.
+There is ambiguity in the WAI-ARIA specification as to whether they might still be counted as landmarks even if they are unlabelled.
 Most assistive technologies do not count unlabelled `form`s or `region`s, because doing so could add a lot of noise to landmark navigation.
 Therefore this extension also ignores them.

 Information for Web Authors, Designers and Developers
 -----------------------------------------------------